How to Determine if a Rectangle is Perfect

 , representing the coordinates of the bottom-left and top-right vertices of a small rectangle.

-Now, suppose these small rectangles together form a "perfect rectangle."
-Would you be able to find the bottom-left vertex (X1, Y1)
+If you assume that these small rectangles ultimately form a "perfect rectangle", would you be able to find the coordinates of the bottom-left vertex (X1, Y1)

 and the top-right vertex (X2, Y2)